-The Core Campus Master Plan will function as a tool for the University of Lethbridge -- an approved design guide for the development of the campus in consistent application and in regular updating and review.
-The Core Campus Master Plan provides clear direction for the implementation of meaningful buildings, and for the creation of unique outdoor spaces and a pedestrian oriented and accessible public realm.
-The Core Campus Master Plan also recommends further detailed studies as next steps that are necessary in realizing the vision of this Plan.
+The Campus Master Plan will function as a tool for the University of Lethbridge -- an approved design guide for the development of the campus in consistent application and in regular updating and review.
+The Campus Master Plan provides clear direction for the implementation of meaningful buildings, and for the creation of unique outdoor spaces and a pedestrian oriented and accessible public realm.
+The Campus Master Plan also recommends further detailed studies as next steps that are necessary in realizing the vision of this Plan.
 The recommended studies include a detailed open space strategy, an infrastructure plan, and additional detailed planning studies for the identified new buildings and specific areas on campus.

-The University of Lethbridge will adhere to a strategy that preserves the Core Campus Master Plan's continuity.
-This Core Campus Master Plan recommends the following:
+The University of Lethbridge will adhere to a strategy that preserves the Campus Master Plan's continuity.
+This Campus Master Plan recommends the following:

-- The Core Campus Master Plan is approved as University policy by the Board of Governors and maintained as an effective development directive through continuity of responsibility, consistent application, and regular updating and review; - Applying the Core Campus Master Plan (Continuity and Interpretation) - Campus Planning and Architecture is to ensure that every project is measured against the Core Campus Master Plan at all stages of the Project Development and Approval Process; and
+- The Campus Master Plan is approved as University policy by the Board of Governors and maintained as an effective development directive through continuity of responsibility, consistent application, and regular updating and review; - Applying the Campus Master Plan (Continuity and Interpretation) - Campus Planning and Architecture is to ensure that every project is measured against the Campus Master Plan at all stages of the Project Development and Approval Process; and

-Updating the Core Campus Master Plan - The Core Campus Master Plan is capable of responding to changing needs over time and therefore requires periodic updating which can occur in two ways: through a Plan Amendment Process, and through a General Review process, which takes place every five years.
+• Updating the Campus Master Plan - The Campus Master Plan is capable of responding to changing needs over time and therefore requires periodic updating which can occur in two ways: through a Plan Amendment Process, and through a General Review process, which takes place every five years.

-The Core Campus Master Plan focuses on building a compact campus on a unique site.
-As such any project will be comprehensively considered within the context of the greater campus vision -- evaluated against the design principles and objectives listed within this Core Campus Master Plan.
-Design concepts for work on campus will need to ensure the broader vision of the Core Campus Master Plan are met -- ensuring work is complementary to future built form and open space opportunities in the same area.
+The Campus Master Plan focuses on building a compact campus on a unique site.
+As such, any project will be comprehensively considered within the context of the greater campus vision -- evaluated against the design principles and objectives listed within this Campus Master Plan.
+Design concepts for work on campus will need to ensure the broader vision of the Campus Master Plan are met -- ensuring work is complementary to future built form and open space opportunities in the same area.
+The Master Plan will function as a tool for the University -- an approved design guide for the development of the campus in consistent application and in regular updating and review.
+The Master Plan provides direction for implementing near, mid and longterm priorities.